sillkongen/photo-cleaner/README.md

 The cleaning process consists of running the following scripts and then use #EXIFTOOL to do the heavy lifting of renaming files and moving them in to the right location.

+Navigate to your folder and execute the script from your top level folder by running sh /YOURPATH/photo-cleaner/1_clean.sh

+#Remember to do this on the copy of your files.
+Always work on a backup never the original files!